berkaayowa/js_loader/README.md

 # JS Loader
-### JS Loader is a lightweight jQuery plugin that helps you create an animated spinner with a fullscreen loading mask
+### JS Loader is a lightweight jQuery plugin written by Berka Ayowa that helps you create an animated spinner with a fullscreen loading mask
 To use it you just have to include jQuery and a copy of JS Loader plugin in your head or footer:

 ```html